SELinuxProject/selinux/README.md

 Minimum Supported Kernel Version
 --------------------------------
-Linux v3.0 (for /sys/fs/selinux mount point directory) for libselinux and anything that uses libselinux to access selinuxfs.
+The minimum supported kernel version is Linux v3.0 (for the /sys/fs/selinux mount point directory) for libselinux and anything that uses libselinux to access selinuxfs.

 Note that the policy build toolchain (e.g. libsepol, checkpolicy, checkmodule, secilc, semodule_package/expand/link) does not link with